 The most efficient way to avoid a tax lien is to file your taxes and pay any amount owed on time.
 That usually means filing on or before the April deadline annually.

-If you can’t make the April deadline, the IRS does give you the option of requesting an extension.
+If you can’t meet the April deadline, you can request an extension.
 You’ll most likely have to pay interest and penalties on any tax owed unless you pay it in full by the standard deadline.

 Tax help is also available if you have difficulty completing your tax returns on your own.
 Working with a tax planning firm like BC Tax allows you to develop a tax strategy that reduces your tax obligations and can help you avoid a large tax bill.
 A tax planning firm can also ensure that you file your returns on time and pay what you owe.
 Furthermore, a tax professional can spot deductions you might have missed, lowering your tax bill and easing any financial stress.